tsamsonov/generalize-dem/README.md

 To cite the software use the following reference:

-*Samsonov, T.*, 2020.
-Generalize DEM: ArcGIS Python toolbox for automated structural generalization and conflation of digital elevation models. **Zenodo**.
-DOI:[10.5281/zenodo.3813731](https://doi.org/10.5281/zenodo.3813731)
+Samsonov, T. (2020). *Generalize DEM: ArcGIS Python toolbox for automated structural generalization and conflation of digital elevation models*. **Zenodo**.
+DOI: [10.5281/zenodo.3813731](https://doi.org/10.5281/zenodo.3813731)

 ## Funding